In addition to their teaching experience at the Emory Reading Center and Catch-Up School,

-Drs.
-Smethurst and Burdette had realized that there was an unmet need in the Atlanta area for a non-profit mainstream school that offered quality individualized instruction in a caring, informally progressive setting, specifically devoted to students who wanted to succeed.
+Dr. Smethurst and Dr. Burdette had realized that there was an unmet need in the Atlanta area for a non-profit mainstream school that offered quality individualized instruction in a caring, informally progressive setting, specifically devoted to students who wanted to succeed.
 Ben Franklin Academy was founded to meet this need.

 The school was incorporated as an independent, non-profit school in November, 1987, and officially opened in June, 1988, with 12 students enrolled in its summer program.
-Since then, Ben Franklin Academy has increased its enrollment to approximately 125 students a year.
+Through the last thirty-two years, Ben Franklin Academy has increased its enrollment to approximately 125 students a year.
 Since its founding, BFA has graduated over 1300 students.
-The school was accredited as a Special Purpose School by SACS (Southern Association of Colleges and Schools) in 1994 and was reaccredited in 1999, 2004, and 2010.
+The school was accredited by SACS (Southern Association of Colleges and Schools), now AdvancEd, in 1994 and was reaccredited in 1999, 2004, 2010, and 2015.